avnet-iotconnect/meta-iotconnect-docs/QuickStart/RZBoardV2L.md

 # 9. IoTConnect Device Template Setup
 A Device Template define the type of telemetery the platform should expect to recieve.
 * Download the premade device template [device_template_RZboard_AI.json](Renesas/RZBoard-V2L/demo-iotc-ai-camera/templates/device_template_RZboard_AI.json?raw=1) (**MUST** Right-Click and "Save-As" to get the raw json file)
-* Log-in the [console.iotconnect.io](https://console.iotconnect.io/login) using the credentials recieved when registering.
+* Log-in the [console.iotconnect.io](https://console.iotconnect.io/login) using the credentials received when registering.
 * Import the template into your IoTConnect instance.
 (A guide on [Importing a Device Template](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/import_device_template.md) is available or for more information, please see the [IoTConnect Documentation](https://docs.iotconnect.io/iotconnect/) website.)

 # 10. Create a Device in IoTConnect

 1.  **Click** the Device icon and the "Device" sub-menu
 2. At the top-right, click on the "Create Device" button